syntasso/kratix-docs/docs/workshop/part-ii/00-intro.md

 description: Summary of what to expect from the Workshop, Part II
 ---

-Part II of this workshop focus the structure and design of a Kratix Promise.
+Part II of this workshop focuses on the structure and design of a Kratix Promise.
 You will:

 1. [Write your first Promise](./writing-your-first-promise)
 1. [Improve your Promise API](./improving-your-promise-api)